• Skip to primary navigation

 granola bars in a glass dish lined with parchment

 Turn the oven temperature down to 325 and bake for 25 minutes, until golden.
 Let the bars cool a bit in the pan so the chocolate chips aren’t so melty.
-Place the parchment back onto the top of the bars and push down again.
-Let cool in the pan.
+Place the parchment back onto the top of the bars and push down to compact again.
+Let cool completely in the pan.

 Granola bars on a piece of parchment atop a cutting board.
 Long thin strips have been cut with a sharp knife resting on the side.